PaganiPerry/VDC-Apollo.io-API/README.md

 ## Usage of Code

+Terms:
+1. Cell = Jupyter Notebooks are made up of instances/sequences of cells---these are the multiline input fields where you put your code

 There are two main ways to start out here and they are listed below.
 You can decide which approach you would like to use.

 However, in order for this code to work, since you'll be connecting/mounting/sharing to Google Drive, you'll need to update ceratin lines of the code, since you'll now be the "creator/owner" of the code.
-The lines circled in blue are the lines that need to be changed, theoretically, regardless of what option you choose (read more on this below).
+The lines circled in blue are the lines that need to be changed (unless you decide to keep the name, but you will read about that below).

 ![Main_cell_change](https://github.com/user-attachments/assets/cf7f4832-60db-434e-84d6-090e35f980fe)

 ![input_change](https://github.com/user-attachments/assets/eb9a791b-26de-48a2-afb2-8c84e9fb8e41)
-This is, above, where you will be entering in the company (or companies) domain.
+Above: where you will be entering in the company (or companies) domain.
 If you want to add more than one company at once, separate the domains with commas (.com, .com, .com, etc).

 ![if_file_exists_change](https://github.com/user-attachments/assets/6a0ffcd3-be0e-4a3b-83f8-8354e01776ed)